 To build the backend, you need to have the Rust toolchain installed (see https://www.rust-lang.org/tools/install).

 We currently aim to support the latest stable version of Rust.
-Once that's installed, cargo
+Once

-will automatically download and install the appropriate dependencies for the project when it's first built.
+appropriate dependencies for the project when it's first built.

 The source code for the backend is located in ./backend

-, so navigate there
+, so navigate

 To build the frontend, you'll need to have the appropriate Javascript tooling installed (See https://nodejs.org/en/download/package-manager).
 This means Node and npm.
-We aim to use the latest stable version of Node.js (23 at the time of writing).
+We aim to use the latest stable version of Node.js (24 at the time of writing).

 hyde-data

-To keep things organized, the config file and other essential data (sqlite database, Github private key) are stored in a folder in the same directory that the code is run from.
+To keep things organized, the config file and other essential data (SQLite database, Github private key) are stored in a folder in the same directory that the code is run from.
 This directory is relative to the running process's current directory.

-folder inside backend
+folder in backend

 Hyde expects: